seancaffery/infinity_ergodox/README.md

 Git notes
 ---------
-This repository uses submodules, so usually you need to run:
+This repository uses submodules, so after you:

+* Clone the repository
+* Pull a new version
+* Switch a branch

+You should run

+1. `git submodule sync --recursive` (This is not strictly needed, but in case the location of the repositories changes, it's good to do)
-`git submodule update --init --recursive` after you clone the repository, and after that, every time you switch a branch or pull a new version.
+1. `git submodule update --init --recursive`

 Prerequisites
 -------------